Summary in 30 seconds

 We do not receive plaintext titles, plaintext tags, or any contents of your vault.
 The server's view of your notes is a stream of opaque encrypted bytes.

-If you join the waitlist or contact us, we store the email address you submit so we can reply or send the messages you opted into.
+If you contact us or sign up for an account, we store the email address you submit so we can reply or send the messages you opted into.
+We may track delivery, opens, clicks, and unsubscribes for those emails so we can understand whether the campaign is working.

 We use the data described above only to: